shahidhk/pangaea/spec.md

-x curl multiple document kubernetes object x vagrant cache kubernetes binaries x race condition in wait for setup.tar where only part of file is present vagrant cache docker test coreos reboots test nfs permissions issues mount gce disks services kubectl can fail in race, on logging with fluentd
+x curl multiple document kubernetes object x vagrant cache kubernetes binaries x race condition in wait for setup.tar where only part of file is present x test coreos reboots x kubectl with vagrant x vagrant cache docker test nfs permissions issues mount gce disks services kubectl can fail in race, on logging with fluentd